-Mechanisms supporting Coexistence with non-802.11 systems
+Mechanisms supporting Coexistence with non-IEEE 802.11 systems

 The mechanism defined in IEEE 802.11 standards for 802.11 devices to coexist with non-802.11 devices (other than licensed services in the 6 GHz band or radar operation in 5 GHz) is carrier sense multiple access with collision avoidance (CSMA/CA).
 P802.11be continues to use clear channel assessment (CCA) rules in the 2.4, 5 and 6 GHz bands.